cylc/cylc-flow/index.md

 notation, and task runtime properties in an efficient inheritance hierarchy (to factor out all commonality)." %}

-{% include feature.html content="Scheduling of cycling systems is not restricted by a global time loop (cycles can interleave as dependencies allow); suites flow around failed or delayed tasks; and they adapt to insertion and removal of tasks." %}
+{% include feature.html content="In Cycling systems Cylc dynamically generates
+new workflow without being constrained by a global time loop.
+Successive cycles interleave as dependencies allow; suites flow around failed or delayed tasks;
+and they adapt to insertion and removal of tasks." %}

 {% include feature.html content="Cylc has low admin overhead and a small security footprint, because there is no central server process to manage